Transparency in Supply Chains (TISC): Modern Slavery Act Statement

 The IET

 The IET is one of the world’s largest engineering institutions with members all over the world.
 It is a body incorporated by Royal Charter and is registered with the Charity Commission in England and Wales (Charity no 211014), and the Office of the Scottish Charity Regulator (Charity no SC038698).
-The IET has two active wholly owned non-charitable trading subsidiary undertakings registered in England and Wales, IET Services Ltd (company registration no 909719), and IEE Conventions Limited (company registration no 3566585), and has four significant international subsidiaries to support its charitable activities overseas, IET USA, Inc, Institution of Engineering and Technology, IET Services (India) Private Limited, and IET Engineering & Technology (Beijing) Consultancy Ltd.
+The IET has two active wholly owned non-charitable trading subsidiary undertakings registered in England and Wales, IET Services Ltd (company registration no 909719), and IET Conventions Limited (company registration no 3566585).

 The IET’s charitable objects and purposes are as set out in section 3 of its Royal Charter.
 The IET is working to engineer a better world by inspiring, informing and influencing our members, engineers and technicians and all those impacted by the work of engineers.
 It does this through various channels including publications, events, conferences, networking and advice.
-As at the date this statement was approved, the IET has over 156,000 members in 143 countries .
+At the end of 2024 the IET has a global community of over 157,000 members.

 The IET has offices in the UK, China, Hong Kong, India and the USA.
-In 2023, it had a global income of approximately £66.4m and in 2023 employed an average of 608 people worldwide.
-Its activities are supported by over 4,000 volunteers worldwide.
+In 2024, it had a global income of approximately £64.1m and in 2024 employed an average of 576 people worldwide.
+Its activities are supported by over 3,900 engaged volunteers worldwide.
 The IET recognises the risks of modern slavery are higher in some parts of the world in which it operates membership and other activities and takes these risks very seriously.
 The IET works with its subsidiaries and international partners to ensure that modern slavery is not present in their operations and activities.

 The IET’s Supply Chain